G-5

 Copyright: 03/1941

 From Hit Comics #9 - In London visiting a friend in British Intelligence, G-5 witnesses another man stealing a capsule worn around the neck of his friend.
-Click here to read the story.

-'What's With The Red Lantern'
+5 'What's With The Red Lantern' 'What's With The Red Lantern'

 Published by Quality Comics